justincarlsonsnhu/justincarlsonsnhu.github.io/index.md

 # Introduction/Summary
 Hello, and welcome to my ePortfolio!
 This page is intended to give you an understanding of what I am capable of in the realm of software development.
-You will see some "original" code, as well as updated code containing three enhancments: Databases, Algorithms, General Engineering.
-This should give you a good idea of my skill-set and what value I could bring to your business.
+You will see some "original" code, as well as updated code containing three enhancments: Databases, Algorithms, and General Engineering.
+This should give you a good idea of my skillset and what value I could bring to your business.

 # Professional Self-Assessment
 In this portfolio, you will see the overall vision and gain an understanding of what I am capable of.
 You'll understand how I am able to implement both technical skills, as well as ancillary skills, such as understanding business use cases, working in a team, eliciting and integrating feedback, and much more!